Monarchy of Belize: 21st century

 The Duke and Duchess of Cambridge visited in March 2022 on the occasion of the Queen's Platinum Jubilee.
 During their visit, the couple visited Mayan sites, explored Belize's Maya chocolate making, and celebrated the culture of the Garifuna community in Hopkins.
 The Duke and Duchess also learned about the restoration efforts of Belize's barrier reef being led by communities across the country, and scuba-dived to learn more about the second-largest barrier reef in the world.
 At the reception hosted by Governor-General Dame Froyla Tzalam in celebration of the Queen's Platinum Jubilee, the Duke said, "Now we know why Belize is so lovingly referred to as the Jewel.
 We hope to return again soon and to show our children this wonderful country.
 They are rather jealous that they're not here with us now".
 A visit to a Maya village in southern Belize was also planned, but was cancelled due to local protests.

+In November 2025, the Duchess of Edinburgh visited Belize as part of a wider tour of South and Central America.
+During her time in Belize, the Duchess visited the Belize Council for the Visually Impaired, engaged with the San Antonio Women's Cooperative, participated in cultural activities with the Garifuna community ahead of Garifuna Settlement Day, and observed British Army training with the British Army Training Support Unit Belize.
+She concluded her visit with a trip to Laughing Bird Caye, where she learnt about ongoing coral reef restoration efforts within the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.

 Debate

 In March 2022, the government of Belize set up the People's Constitutional Commission to review the laws of Belize, including the constitution, as well as the way the country is governed.
-Prime Minister Johnny Briceño has said that he will bring about a referendum on the commission's broad recommendations, which are due in 2024.
+Prime Minister Johnny Briceño said that he would bring about a referendum on the commission's broad recommendations.
+The final report of the People's Constitutional Commission was submitted to the Prime Minister in May 2025.

 In May 2023, Briceño suggested that it was "quite likely" that Belize would be the next Commonwealth realm to become a republic.
 Briceño did not say if he would introduce a bill for a referendum on becoming a republic, which would need parliamentary approval.

 An opinion poll conducted in February and March 2023 found that 48 per cent of respondents supported the continuation of Belize's monarchy, against 43 per cent who supported a republic.
 Seventy one per cent of those who stated they preferred to keep the Crown said the monarchy was a "good thing" for the country.